killermann/samk.blog/content/2020/social-justice-minus-dogma-is-anti-viral/index.md

 I've been [working on the internet](/categories/work-dot-com) for about a decade now, but I hadn't encountered this before.

 Don't get me wrong: I've created lots of duds.
 I've made stuff people don't care about.
-Things by no means "go viral."
+Things that by no means "went viral."
 And I've written, published, and created resources that were either before their time, after, or maybe there never would be a "their time."
-So I've seen my share of making unpopular content for the internet.
+All that goes to say that I've seen my share of making unpopular content for the internet.

 But this isn't that.